Norecipes - Elevating Everyday Meals

 Chicken Parmesan is made of components I love, like juicy chicken, savory Parmesan cheese, tangy tomato sauce, and spaghetti.
 So, in theory, I should love Chicken Parm as well, but for all its promise, in most restaurants, it’s an utter abomination that ruins the ingredients that go into the dish.
 With soggy flaps of mystery meat saturated with old grease and insipid sauce, I’ve never been able to get behind the American interpretation of Pollo Alla Parmigiana.

 My quest started with the chicken.
 Instead of pounding it flat, I used thigh meat (which is juicier than breast meat) and left the thickness as is.
 The thinking here is two-fold.
-The first is that pounding the chicken flat tends to make it dry out more easily.
+The first is that pounding chicken breast meat flat tends to make it dry out more easily.
 The second is that a flat cutlet gives the chicken more surface area, which changes the breading to meat ratio.
 This is fine for dishes like schnitzel where you want the whole thing to be crispy but does not work so well when you're dunking the cutlet in sauce, as the bread just gets soggy.

-To bread the chicken, I used Panko (Japanese breadcrumbs) rather than the European kind because the crumbs are larger, giving your chicken a nice thick, crispy coating.
+To bread the chicken, I used Panko (Japanese breadcrumbs) rather than the European kind because the crumbs are larger, giving your chicken thighs a nice thick, crispy coating.
 Along with some minced rosemary and thyme, I also added grated Parmigiano-Reggiano straight into the breadcrumbs to make sure you never wonder why the dish is called Chicken Parmesan.

 Next, I wanted to see if I could avoid frying the chicken.
 Not because I was trying to make this healthy, but because deep-frying is a pain.
 A bit of olive oil drizzled on the cutlets before they go into the oven is all the oil that is needed to get the tops to crisp to beautiful golden brown.
 The bottom side admittedly didn't get as crisp, but this doesn't matter since the bottom of the chicken gets submerged in the sauce.